Barnard Essay Examples – Introduction

 Barnard Supplemental Essays Examples #2

-I continued majoring in the unafraid when I boarded the plane to go to Princeton University for my Leadership Enterprise for a Diverse America (LEDA) Summer Institute.
+I continued majoring in the unafraid when I boarded the plane to go to Princeton University for a summer program.
 Through the intensive seven-week program, I examined the economic, technological, social, and environmental needs facing the globe in the 21st Century.
 I debated topics ranging from the cycle of recidivism that fosters the prison industrial complex to the removal of people of color from 17th and 18th Century paintings in current academia.
 These enriching dialogues at three in the morning allowed me to recognize that not only does my voice matter, but the voices of other underrepresented communities do as well.
 I learned that my leadership abilities are no longer confined by my skin color, gender, or social and economic standing.

 Why this essay worked